Professional Education Programs

 In AY 2021-2022, a stakeholder survey was developed and administered to school/district mentors who work with EdS School Psychology candidates.
 The results of this survey yielded 33 responses, an 18% response rate.
 Most school/district respondents had participated as a mentor for internship candidates completing an embedded assessment, the Competency Evaluation of Practicum Field/Internship Experiences (CEFE) (85.71%) and one respondent had participated in program evaluation (14.29%).
 The CEFE is a comprehensive appraisal of the development of candidates’ skills in practice and is organized by each of the 10 NASP 2020 Domains of Practice.
 Under each of the domains, there are key skill areas that relate to each of the domains.
 CEFE data, along with ratings on other internship signature assignment submissions and other available data, guide decisions regarding a candidate towards recommending progression to internship semester two or program completion.
 Survey respondents indicated participating in evaluating interns, supporting placements of practica candidates with supervisors who in turn evaluated the intern, supervised interns in schools, coordinated interns and practicum candidates, had interns in the past, and/or provided university proctors with feedback regarding candidate preparation.
 Program evaluation comments included evaluating the preparation of interns and practicum candidates.

-Candidate competency at completion (Measure 3; Initial R3.3; Advanced RA3.3) Accordion Closed
+Candidate competency at completion (Measure 3; Initial R3.3/Advanced RA3.3) Accordion Closed

 Initial teacher preparation programs:

-• Summary: The AY 2019-2020 and 2020-2021 data results were shared internally with the Initial Teacher Preparation (ITP) Coordinating Council and with Cooperating Teachers (key stakeholders) through additional evaluation items added to the instrument mentor teachers complete.
-The additional items regarding these evaluation results were piloted in Fall 2021 and fully implemented in Spring 2022.
-The raw data results and data analysis from these additional items as well as open ended comments provided by Cooperating Teachers were provided to ITP Coordinating Council members and program coordinators at the March 2022 ITP CC meeting to review further and determine if any instructional or program improvements are needed and if so, what curriculum changes should be made.
+- The UTeach Observation Protocol (UTOP) is a proprietary instrument developed by the University of Texas at Austin.
+NAU PEP selected the UTOP as the student teaching evaluation instrument for its secondary education mathematics and sciences programs due to the explicit alignment to the InTASC Standards (CAEP Standard R1).
+It is a validated instrument that requires inter-rater reliability training to support the consistent implementation and reliability of the data collected.
+The AY 2020-2021, 2021-2022 and 2022-2023 UTOP data results were shared internally with the Initial Teacher Preparation (ITP) Coordinating Council and with Cooperating Teachers (key stakeholders) through new feedback items added to the midterm survey mentor teachers complete.
+The raw data results and data analysis from these additional items as well as open ended comments provided by Cooperating Teachers were provided to ITP Coordinating Council members and program coordinators at the March 2022 and September 2023 ITP CC meeting and the January meeting of the Secondary Education Programs to review further and determine if any instructional or program improvements are needed and if so, what curriculum changes should be made.
 Summary information regarding the UTOP and data analysis are documented by the EPP in an evidence file (see Evidence File: Student Teaching Evaluation: UTOP Summary & Data Analysis).

 Advanced educator programs: